naccdata/system-design/README.md

 # NACC Architecture Documents

 This directory contains the source for documenting NACC system architecture along with the configuration of tools to generate the files as Markdown plus images.
+These documents are published as the [NACC Architecture Documents](https://naccdata.github.io/system-design).

 Three forms of documentation are supported here: